CS4310-CodeG/FreeNOS/README.md

     API::Result ret = API::Success;
     Process *proc = ZERO;
 ```
-In line 28 of file VMCtl.cpp the function first gets a pointer to the ProcessManager and uses it to find the process ID.
-The function retrieves the process's memory context and performs the requested memory operation on the virtual memory range specified in the range parameter.
-The supported memory operations include looking up the physical address corresponding to a given virtual address, mapping a contiguous or sparse virtual memory range to physical memory, unmapping a virtual memory range, releasing a virtual memory range, releasing sections of a virtual memory range, cleaning or invalidating the cache for a virtual memory range, and checking the access permissions for a virtual memory range.
-In each case, the function returns an appropriate error code if the operation fails for any reason.
-Finally, the function includes an implementation for reserving memory, which is done using a Allocator object.
+In file VMCtl.cpp, at line 28, the function finds the process ID by first obtaining a pointer to the ProcessManager.
+It later retrieves the memory context of the process and carries out the specified memory manipulation on the virtual memory range in the range parameter.
+For virtual memory ranges, supported memory operations are available.
+These include checking access permissions, releasing sections of a range, cleaning or invalidating the cache, and releasing or unmapping a range.
+Additionally, physical addresses that correspond to a virtual address can be looked up, and contiguous or sparse virtual memory ranges can be mapped to physical memory.
+If something goes wrong during the operation, the function will provide an error code.
+There is also a memory reservation implementation included that utilizes an Allocator object.

 ```c++
  case ReserveMem: